Nyorikenoichi/workout-app/README.md

 # workout-app
-Project N2 for Innowise Group internship
+Project №2 for Innowise internship